organisciak/dissertation/document/3_typology.md

 Understanding that crowdsourcing is not solely human computation tasks, the inferred corollary to these types of tasks are those that are expected to be too complex for computers: creative, judgment-based, or requiring critical thinking.
 Creative crowdsourcing might take the form of artistic human expression, such as online contributors collectively animating a music video (*Johnny Cash Project*) or the sum of YouTube.
-Opinion or judgement-based crowdsourcing often does not have a definitive answer, and is seen in areas such as movie reviews or product ratings.
+Opinion or judgment-based crowdsourcing often does not have a definitive answer, and is seen in areas such as movie reviews or product ratings.
 More complex critical thinking tasks do not fit the paradigm of computation and are much more complex, such as Wikipedia or protein-folding project FoldIt.

 @schenk_crowdsourcing_2009 have previously distinguished between three types of crowdsourcing.